microsoft/computervision-recipes/scenarios/tracking/FAQ.md

             </p>

-### What SoTA affinity and association techniques are used in tracking-by-detection trackers?
+### What affinity and association techniques are used in tracking-by-detection trackers?
 Simple approaches use similarity/affinity scores calculated from distance measures over features extracted by the CNN to optimally match object detections/tracklets with established object tracks across successive frames.
 To do this matching, Hungarian (Huhn-Munkres) algorithm is often used for online data association, while K-partite graph global optimization techniques are used for offline data association.

 In more complex deep-learning approaches, the affinity computation is often merged with feature extraction.
 For instance, [Siamese CNNs](https://arxiv.org/pdf/1907.12740.pdf) and [Siamese LSTMs](http://openaccess.thecvf.com/content_cvpr_2018_workshops/papers/w21/Wan_An_Online_and_CVPR_2018_paper.pdf) directly output the affinity score.

 ### What is the difference between online and offline tracking algorithms?
 Online and offline algorithms differ at their data association step.
 In online tracking, the detections in a new frame are associated with tracks generated previously from previous frames.
 Thus, existing tracks are extended or new tracks are created.
-In offline (batch) tracking, all observations in a batch of frames are considered globally (see figure below), i.e. they are linked together into tracks by obtaining a global optimal solution.
+In offline (batch) tracking, all observations in a batch of frames can be considered globally (see figure below), i.e. they are linked together into tracks by obtaining a global optimal solution.
 Offline tracking can perform better with tracking issues such as long-term occlusion, or similar targets that are spatially close.
-However, offline tracking is slow, hence not suitable for online tasks such as for autonomous driving.
-Recently, research has focused on online tracking algorithms, which have reached the performance of offlinetracking while still maintaining high inference speed.
+However, offline tracking tends to be slower and hence not suitable for tasks which require real-time processing such as autonomous driving.

 <p align="center">
 <img src="./media/fig_onlineBatch.jpg" width="400" align="center"/>
 </p>

 ## Popular publications

 | Name | Year | MOT16 IDF1 | MOT16 MOTA | Inference Speed(fps) | Online/ Batch | Detector |  Feature extraction/ motion model | Affinity & Association Approach |
 | ---- | ---- | ---------- | ---------- | -------------------- | ------------- | -------- | -------------------------------- | -------------------- |